jaipandya/SublimeTutor/tutorial/chapter_2_1.md

 Exercise
 ---------

-1. Place your cursor on the line marked <== in the first block
+1. Place your cursor anywhere on the line marked `<==` in the first block below
 2. Insert a line before and after using the shortcut `⌘ + ⇧ + ⏎` and `⌘ + ⏎`
    consecutively
+3. Do the same thing with other blocks as well.
-3. Each block should now look somewhat like the block below:
+3. Each block should now look as the block below:

 ```
 This is first line